AniMathIO/ManimStudio/README.md

 <hr>
 ManimStudio is a video editor application for editing Python ManimCE video projects.

+# NOTE: This repository will be archived soon, because we refactored our brand, name and project goals as well as our technologies.

 ## Table of Contents

 - [Table of Contents](#table-of-contents)